rust-lang/rfcs/text/3127-trim-paths.md

 - `macro` - apply remappings to the expansion of `std::file!()` macro.
 This is where paths in embedded panic messages come from
 - `debuginfo` - apply remappings to debug information, wherever they may be written to
-- `split-debuginfo-path` - when `split-debuginfo=packed` or `unpacked`, apply remappings to the paths pointing to these split debug information files
+- `split-debuginfo-file` - when `split-debuginfo=packed` or `unpacked`, apply remappings to the paths pointing to these split debug information files
 - `diagnostics` - apply remappings to printed compiler diagnostics

 ## Cargo